jennashea/ohshoot/sdf/srs.md

 5.3.1 Front End CSC

-The front end allows clients to interact with the application.
-They can create, edit, and search through photoshoot objects that are associated with their user.
+The front end shall allow clients to interact with the application.
+They shall have the ability to create, edit, and search through photoshoot objects that are associated with their user.

   5.3.1.1 The Front End CSC shall be displayed in a web page.